elmcraft/elmcraft.org/content/lore/index.md

 >
 > a body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth.

-These pages contain history and cultural knowledge in the Elm community written down to make it more accessible to newcomers.
+These pages contain history and cultural knowledge in the Elm community written down to make it more accessible to everyone.

 ### The writing of a thing changes it